Rajusi/oneview-splunk/README.md

 System requirements -

-We have tested with Centos running 7.3 and it should work with other machines as well:
 ```
-1. Centos7.3 or above.
-2. python 3.6 or above
+System running Centos 7.3 and having configured python 3.6 or above.
 ```

 Steps to configure above machine for running the script: